mcclaskey/batch_niistats/README.md

 Otherwise, you can quickly set up and activate a Python environment for this project using these steps:

 #### 1. Create a virtual environment (do this only once, before running `pip install`)
 Navigate to wherever you would like to store your virtual environment.
-If you have cloned a local copy of `batch_niistats`, you could create the venv inside the repo after navigating into the project directory with `cd batch_niistats`.
+Create the environment using the following:

-Use this command if on Windows:
+If on Windows:
 ```
 py -m venv batch_niistats_venv
 ```